MatuaDoc/OnslowCollege.github.io/13dtc/programming/events_oop_iii.md

 > These should be independent from the property and setter methods.

 A simple method to add: a method to save the product's name and product price.
-This can be used instead of the product name and price setters.

 ```python
 @dataclass